Rules and Regulations

 11. Standings: League standings can be found by selecting the “Standings” tab where your matchups are shown on the event page and this will update automatically when your posted score is confirmed.

-13. Prizes: All Division winners will receive prizes for their Universal Tennis Flex League.
+13. Prizes: All Division winners will receive prizes for their UTR Sports Tennis Flex League.
 To receive a prize you must complete at least 3 matches.
 If one player is undefeated, and another has one loss but has completed more matches, the prize will go to the player who completed more matches.
 Prize notifications are sent out approximately two weeks after the league end date.
 Any match results not submitted within a week after the league end date may not count toward the final league Standings.